wizzyfizzy/Budgetie/ios/Modules/Shared/DIModule/README.md

 # DIModule

-A lightweight and flexible **Dependency Injection (DI) system** designed for Swift projects using a modular architecture.
+A lightweight and flexible **Dependency Injection (DI) system**.
 It allows **modules to register and resolve dependencies** in a clean and testable way, while also supporting property wrappers for automatic injection.

 ---